hatonthecat/Hurl/content/courses/course2/index.md

 for themselves.
 Advocates for liberal education often find they must convince potential students, their families, legislators, and society at large of the value of such an agency-laden education."
 Frueh, 2020

+""Despite strict prescriptions about allowing understanding of oppression to come up from the oppressed themselves, Freire already knows the conclusions to which they should come.
+His anecdotes about oppressed being liberated are about people articulating ideas that agree with Freire’s own interpretation of the system.
+This same level of certainty about class oppression is evident in the works of Antonio Gramsci, who also claimed to have a firm understanding of the causes and dynamics of oppression.
+Gramsci, however, has more faith in the liberating power of empowering education for all."
+Freuh, 2020

 "In the book, Freire calls traditional pedagogy the "banking model of education" because it treats the student as an empty vessel to be filled with knowledge, like a piggy bank.
 He argues that pedagogy should instead treat the learner as a co-creator of knowledge.[1]"